How Do I Know If My Cat Trusts Me?

 2. They rub up against you

-3. They bring you food
+3. They bring you presents

 Mother cats will show their kittens how to catch and kill prey.
 When they bring you a dead animal, they are probably trying to show you they care for your well-being.
 If they didn't trust you, there would be no point in doing this.
 If the cat brings you a present, it means they think you are part of the family.
-It also means they think you are bad at looking after yourself.
+It also may mean they think you are bad at looking after yourself.

-4. They let their belly be stroked
+4. They let you stroke their belly

 Even cats which do have high levels of trust in their owners will not let their belly be touched for any length of time.
 It is wise not to take it personally.
 If they do, however, then the trust bond is very strong.

 5. They knead you

 Many people find cats kneading you to be one of their most curious behaviors.
 When we think about the reason, it is less mysterious, but still fascinating.
 Cats as kittens knead their mother's nipples so that they will produce milk.
 It is a natural movement which shows the close bond cats have with their mothers.

 Kneading is a kind of contact which generates feelings of pleasure and well-being.
 The bond of trust is strongest between parent and offspring.
 If your cat kneads you, it is likely because they have a similar feeling of trust with you.
 After all, you provide them with sustenance and security.
 It is similar to how cats generally do not meow to other cats, but they will do it to humans.

 Other than the aforementioned meowing, cats make a wide variety of vocalizations as a means to communicate.
 However, it is their body with which they communicate the most.
 This body language expresses moods and feelings in a way only other cats can truly understand.